LaterShagGuevara/B-Cryptic-Obfuscation-Tool/README.md

 **B-Cryptic** is a next-generation obfuscation system designed to render plaintext undetectable and uninterpretable—by humans, machines, and AI alike.

-Built on the novel **Practical Obfuscation Pad (POP)** concept, it leverages **3072 token definitions**, randomized substitution, prefix masking, and zero-repeat encoding to transform text into data that appears meaningless—yet is perfectly reversible by design (if and only if the full system context is known).
+Built on the novel **Practical Obfuscation Pad (POP)** concept, it leverages **3072 token definitions**, randomized substitution, and prefix masking to transform text into data that appears meaningless—yet is perfectly reversible by design (if and only if the full system context is known).

 It’s **not encryption**.
 It’s stealth.